GeekMode/PHPUnit-Watcher/README.md

 - run all arguments as if they were passed to PHPUnit
 - watch files in arguments for changes
 - watch files in phpunit.xml for changes
+- use packaged PHPUnit if it's not found globally
 - enable passing of phpunit location as argument
-- make PUW a standalone
+- make PUW a standalone app using NW.js